Get to know the 2026 Michigan U.S. Senate candidates, their backgrounds, and current roles. Stay...

 The governor oversees dozens of state departments, thousands of employees, and a budget in the tens of billions of dollars.
 A strong candidate has real experience leading large, complex organizations — not just working within them.
 The ability to set direction, delegate effectively, and hold people accountable matters at this scale.

-Policy judgment.
+Policy judgment

 The governor makes decisions that involve real tradeoffs — between competing priorities, limited dollars, and uncertain outcomes.
 Strong policy judgment means being able to evaluate complex information, weigh short-term and long-term consequences, and make calls that hold up over time, not just ones that poll well in the moment.